dustinpfister/test_threejs/README.md

 ## How the r (revision) variable is determined

-As of this writing it is determined by the folder that the demo is in as that structoering follows a /demos/rXXX pattern where XXX is the revision number that is used for the demos in that path.
+As of this writing it is determined by the folder that the demo is in as that structuring follows a /demos/rXXX pattern where XXX is the revision number that is used for the demos in that path.

 ## Generating index of demos